asonnino/libra/scripts/twins_generator/README.md

 ![benchmark](generator-11390625.png)

 We can see that the generator take less than 1 minute to generate about 11M testcases.
-The graph shows that the best results are obtained when running the generator with at least 5 processes (this makes sense as the laptop used for experiments has 5 physical ccores); increasing the number of processes over 5 or the number of testcases per file over 1000 do not improve performance.
+The graph shows that the best results are obtained when running the generator with at least 5 processes (this makes sense as the laptop used for experiments has 5 physical cores); increasing the number of processes over 5 or the number of testcases per file over 1000 do not improve performance.